 Joe Burrow has taken the NFL by storm.
-The Cincinnati Bengals quarterback withstood nine sacks against the Tennessee Titans to lead the team to its first road playoff victory in franchise history.
-It’s the latest box he’s checked off his football bucket list.
+The Cincinnati Bengals quarterback withstood nine sacks against the Tennessee Titans to lead the team to its first road playoff victory in franchise history last year, then took the Bengals to a Super Bowl in his second season.

 Bringing a title to Cincy is entirely possible given the way Burrow has performed down the stretch.
 He comes through when he's supposed to.
 He doesn't turn the ball over and he has a knack for making big-time throws.

 If anything, Burrow's ascension to superstardom proves he brings winning with him wherever he goes.
 He quarterbacked arguably the greatest college football offense ever en route to a dominating national championship season at LSU in 2019.
 On the way, he became one of the best Heisman Trophy winners of all time by winning by the largest margin of victory in the award's history.

 Burrow's success can be traced back to hard work and staying humble, but there has to be something more to it, right?
 I mean, this guy went from an Ohio State backup to Heisman winner to No. 1 overall NFL Draft pick to one of the best quarterbacks on the planet in a three-year span.